Who we are

 Designed as a platform for novel, fact-based perspectives on Mideast-China relations, Sino-Arabica publishes articles ranging in discipline and format, with special attention to voices emanating from the regions concerned.

-We invite those interested in contributing a piece on a political, linguistic, anthropological, economic, or other topic bearing on China-Mideast relations to submit a concise pitch to <admin@sinoarabica.com>.
+We invite those interested in contributing a piece on a political, linguistic, anthropological, economic, or other topic bearing on China-Mideast relations to submit a concise pitch via our contact page.
 Pieces may take the form of analysis, narrative, opinion, etc.

 Culture Lab